 The energy sector serves as the backbone of an economy.
 The availability of cheap fuel for the citizens is one of the many factors which ensure that a country is all set on the road to prosperity.
 In Pakistan CNG (Compressed Natural Gas) is a popular choice of the consumer as an alternate energy resource for being cheaper as compared to petrol.
-But, CNG has not remained that much affordable for the citizens due to few policies which are making people pay a heavy price and they are inevitably deprived of a cheap fuel option.
+But, CNG has not remained that much affordable for the citizens due to few policies which are making people pay a heavy price and depriving them of cheap fuel options.

 Deregulation of CNG Prices Doesn’t Make It Cheaper Fuel

 CNG stations owners in Pakistan are free to set the prices of compressed natural gas as the government has deregulated its prices since December 2016 and OGRA (Oil and Gas Regulatory Authority) has no role in setting the rates.
 Consequently, consumers are paying high prices that satisfy the whims of gas station owners.
 The case of CNG price hike in Karachi in May 2018 is one example.
-At times of deregulation, the CNG price in Karachi was Rs 66.27 per liter which rose to Rs 87.70 in May 2014, increasing to Rs 21.43.
+At times of deregulation, the CNG price in Karachi was Rs 66.27 per liter which rose to Rs 87.70 in May 2014, with an increase of PKR 21.43.

 Discouraging Factory-Fitted CNG Kits